lukasgunschera/lukasWebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a graduate student at the University of Amsterdam and pursuing a major in Clinical Psychology with a minor in Methodology and Statistics.
-Alongside my masters I work as a research and teaching assistant at the University of Amsterdam and Oxford.
+Alongside my masters I work as a research and teaching assistant at the University of Amsterdam and the University of Oxford.
 Current projects examine cognitive correlates of psychopathic personality traits.

 {{< icon name="download" pack="fas" >}}Download my {{% staticref "uploads/resume.pdf" %}}resumé{{% /staticref %}}